Maybeso Experimental Forest: Climate

 Red alder (Alnus rubra), the most common deciduous tree in the watershed, is more common in the Maybeso Experimental Forest when compared to other regions of the Tongass National Forest.
-Red alder utilizes disturbed soil more efficiently than other local flora, and benefits from the logging activity and landslides that have disrupted the soils of the forest.
+Red alder uses disturbed soil more efficiently than other local flora, and benefits from the logging activity and landslides that have disrupted the soils of the forest.
 Red alder is a shade-intolerant species, and the aforementioned events create canopy gaps that red alder can take advantage of.

 Major disturbances that pose a threat to the Maybeso Experimental Forest are windthrow and landslides.
 In particular, the threat of landslides has increased dramatically since the initial clearcut of the forest.
 Due to the perhumid climate of the region, wildfire is generally not a significant threat to forests within the Tongass National Forest.